 Compare for example Ireland and Italy.
-The former had a draconian adjustment on the expenditure side and a small recession in 2010-13 after the disastrous banking collapse of 2009.
+The former had a draconian adjustment on the expenditure side and a small recession in 2010-3 after the disastrous banking collapse of 2009.
 Italy had a smaller adjustment but virtually all on the revenue side, at least up to 2013.
-The result (in Italy) was a deep recession which is still ongoing.
-Portugal and Spain also feature a good match between observed output growth and that projected on the basis of predominantly expenditure based fiscal adjustments.
-Note that in the case of Spain the burst of the housing bubble contributed to the recession and high unemployment above and beyond the effects of the fiscal adjustments.
-In fact, even though the Portuguese and Spanish governments implemented some of the largest consolidations of the whole sample, most of them were through spending cuts and the effect on GDP was low compared to the amount of deficit reduction implemented.
-The UK had a moderate EB adjustment and a small and short-lived recession.
+The result (in Italy) was a deep recession, which is still ongoing.
+Portugal and Spain also feature a good match between observed output growth and that projected on the basis of predominantly EB fiscal adjustments.
+Note that in the case of Spain the bursting of the housing bubble contributed to the recession and high